Harminder13/Game-Development-with-Java-Object-Oriented-Programming/README.md

-•Developed Java programs demonstrating mastery of object-oriented programming concepts including inheritance, abstract classes, and polymorphism.
+GuessMaster: Java to Android Transition

-•Designed and implemented a command-line game (GuessMaster) where users guess the birthdays of entities, enhancing it in subsequent versions to include abstract classes and polymorphism.
+This repository features the GuessMaster game, initially developed in Java to demonstrate mastery of object-oriented programming concepts such as inheritance, abstract classes, and polymorphism.
+The game challenges users to guess the birthdays of various entities, with subsequent versions incorporating abstract classes and polymorphism for improved modularity.

-•Transitioned the GuessMaster game to Android, creating a graphical user interface with Android Studio, incorporating AlertDialogs and event handling.
+In a pivotal transition, I adapted GuessMaster to the Android platform.
+Using Android Studio, I redesigned the game with a graphical user interface, incorporating layout design, activity implementation, and resource management.
+Features like AlertDialogs and event handling were integrated to enhance user interaction and feedback.

-•Demonstrated proficiency in Android programming, including layout design, activity implementation, and resource management.
+This project serves as a showcase of my proficiency in both Java and Android development, highlighting my ability to translate concepts across platforms and create engaging applications with intuitive user experiences.